 Although Japchae usually doesn’t have egg, just for kicks, I added it in today’s lunch.
 To make the egg, whisk 2 eggs together.
 Heat a nonstick skillet over medium heat with oil.
 When the pan is nice and hot, slowly add the egg to the pan.
 Swirl the pan around to make a thin egg crepe.
 Season with salt and pepper.
 When the egg has set on the bottom, carefully flip it over to cook the other side.
 Remove when done and cut 1/4 inch wide strips.
 Set aside.

-Bulgogi is a Korean marinated beef.
-You can find pre-marinated beef at Asian markets.
+If you want to add meat to your japchae, you can add bulgogi, Korean marinated beef.
+You can find pre-marinated beef at Asian markets or make your own at home.
 I went with the pre-marinated version this time but perhaps next time I will make my own version (and share the recipe with you!).
 If bulgogi is not accessible in your area, substitute with sirloin beef.
-Slice it into thin strips, cook until no longer pink and season with 3 tablespoons of the prepared sauce.
+Slice it into thin strips, cook until no longer pink, and season with 3 tablespoons of the prepared sauce.

 Once you have all your ingredients ready, it’s time to mix together!